lrdj/humansystems.io/XD/index.md

 ## Task 3

 Please send the other half of your team to the "Science and Technology" galleries.
 They will find hot air balloons.
-The balloons are tethered magnetically.
+The balloons are tethered magnetically to their base.
 When the launch button turns red, clicking on it sends the balloon up to the roof

   - Why do you think they are tethered?
   - What would happen if they weren't?